beiller/beiller.github.io/resume.md

 - Led a team of 10 engineers maintaining high-volume, mission-critical shipping APIs with 99.9% uptime, processing between 10,000 and 50,000 orders per day.
 - Defined and executed a technical strategy that reduced order processing latency by 30%, driving alignment with key business objectives.
 - Implemented Agile methodologies, increasing project delivery speed by 30% and improving code quality, measured by a reduction in defects during deployment of code changes.
-- Designed from the ground a support rotation and decreased critical ticket volume by half using a metrics based approach and pre-emptively handing issues
+- Designed from the ground a support rotation decreasing critical ticket volume by half using a dashboard based approach and pre-emptively handing issues
-- Sunset and streamlined legacy code, reducing technical debt and increasing development velocity by 30% by eliminating frequent dependency upgrades in a microservices architecture.
-Simplified maintenance by reducing the total number of repositories by 50%, streamlining workflows and repository management.
+- Sunset and streamlined legacy code, reducing technical debt and increasing development velocity by 30% eliminating frequent dependency upgrades in a microservices architecture.
-- Managed resource planning and optimized team workload, improving utilization efficiency by 20%.
-Leveraged planning tools with weekly granularity working closely with product teams to ensure everyone knew what their task was for the week.
+- Managed resource planning and optimized team workload, improving utilization efficiency by 25%.
 - Collaborated with cross-functional teams, resolving technical challenges and delivering high-quality software products in partnership with Product, QA, and Operations teams.

 #### Optimization Engineering (Staff Developer)